C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/disorders.md

 	* [Dopamine Signaling in reward-related behaviors]
 * Anxiety
 	* [The role of GABA in anxiety disorders]
+* Psychosis
+	* # Cannabis use and the risk of developing a psychotic disorder
 * Schizophrenia
 	* [Pathway-specific dopamine abnormalities in schizophrenia]
 	* [Signaling Pathways in Schizophrenia: emerging targets and therapeutic strategies]